 Below are selected success stories of our key clients enabled by our help:

-Sycomp is medium-sized technology multinational based out of Silicon Valley, California, USA, having strong presence in Asia.
+Sycomp is medium-sized technology multinational based out of Silicon Valley (Foster City, CA, USA), having strong presence in Asia.
 After being incorporated with the help of KPMG, Sycomp Vietnam got trapped because it could not do what it wanted to do in terms of business scope.
 Shortly afterwards, the Sycomp executives realized that it was because KPMG did not give the right advice during business licensing procedures even though they had to pay premium fees for the service.

 Sycomp turned to our team for help with the revision of business license, which was a rather complex case, since it involved wholesale distribution (of IT devices) – a sector sensitive for foreign ownership.
 We carefully reviewed the HS codes representing the business lines Client wished to obtain, also prepared and submitted business plans and numerous other supporting documents required by Ministry of Industry and Trade.
 Positive results came along after three months.

-After that, our team was also appointed as Client’s long-term consultant in other areas including payroll, tax, payroll, and miscellanenous business support in the subsequent years till now.
+After that, our team was also appointed as Client’s long-term consultant in other areas including tax (structuring), payroll, employment contracts, and miscellanenous business support in the subsequent years till now.
 Sycomp Vietnam’s business has gotten stable and started to thrive over the years.

 Texprocil is India’s government agency in charge of promoting textile exports.
 In the context of India fabric performing poorly in the Vietnam market, Texprocil was developing a national strategy to promote Indian fabric in Vietnam, increasing its market share (then less then 2%) versus China and Taiwan (together gaining 60% market share).